The History of Military Motorcycles

-Most of us are familiar with tanks, Hum-vees, and other vehicles used in the military.
-Big, heavily-armored, and slow, the typical vehicle used in combat operations prioritizes protective armor and firepower over speed and agility.
-It makes sense; when bullets and explosive frag are flying every direction, the sound of rounds bouncing off a few inches of steel is pretty reassuring.
+Most of us are familiar with tanks, Hum-vees, and other land-based vehicles used in the military.
+Big, heavily-armored, and relatively slow, the typical vehicle used in combat operations puts protective armor and heavy firepower at a premium over speed and agility.
+But this makes perfect sense on the battlefield; when bullets and frag can come from any direction, the sound of rounds bouncing off a few inches of steel would be pretty reassuring!

 The Birth of the Military Motorcycle